Chart Color Schemes

 Housing

-Box Hill North displays a diverse mix of dwelling types, with above-average rates of outright home ownership
+Box Hill North displays a diverse mix of dwelling types, with strong rates of outright home ownership

-The dwelling structure in Box Hill North, as per the latest Census, was 61.7% houses and 38.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Melbourne metro had 0% houses and 0% other dwellings.
-Home ownership in Box Hill North stood at 35%, with mortgaged dwellings at 30.5% and rented ones at 34.5%.
-The median monthly mortgage repayment was $2,297, aligning with Melbourne metro's average, while the median weekly rent was $425, compared to Melbourne metro's figures of $0 for both.
-Nationally, Box Hill North's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Dwelling structure in Box Hill North, as per the latest Census, consisted of 61.7% houses and 38.4% other dwellings including semi-detached homes, apartments, and 'other' dwellings.
+Home ownership stood at 35.0%, with 30.5% of dwellings mortgaged and 34.5% rented.
+The median monthly mortgage repayment was $2,297, while the median weekly rent was $425.
+Nationally, Box Hill North's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing